SEO & Digital Marketing

 Add structured data

 Schema markup is code that tells AI exactly what your content represents.
+Add schema for products, services, local businesses, and reviews/testimonials.

 Why this matters: when AI scans your site, schema markup acts like labeled file folders.
 Instead of guessing what information means, AI knows exactly what each element represents.